ni/measurement-plugin-python/docs/README.md

 ### Create and Manage Python Measurement Package using venv

-1. Make sure the system has the recommended python version is installed.
+1. Make sure the system has the recommended python version installed.

 2. Open a command prompt, and change the working directory to the directory of your choice where you want to create a project.